marvrch/Titanic-ExploratoryDataAnalysis/README.md

 ## Insights
 Several insights were uncovered during the exploratory data analysis process:
-* More male passengers than female passengers survived – despite the higher number of male passengers on board.
+* There were more male passengers than female passengers on board the Titanic.
-* Gender-based survival patterns – Only 73 out of 288 male passengers survived, while 196 out of 211 female passengers survived.
-This observation supports the historic "women and children first" evacuation policy.
+* A majority of male passengers did not survive (only 73 out of 288 survived), while most female passengers survived (196 out of 211).
+This supports the idea of the "women and children first" policy during the evacuation.
-* Striking survival rate differences – The survival rate for male passengers was only 25.35%, while female passengers had a survival rate of 92.89%.
-This suggests that gender had a strong correlation with the likelihood of survival.
+* The survival rate for male passengers was only 25.35%, while female passengers had a survival rate of 92.89%.
+This significant difference shows a strong correlation between gender and survival chances.

 ## Advices
 This project can serve as a strong starting point for further exploration.
 Suggested next steps include: